tmpfs/prism/README.md

 `String | Array <String>`

 Assign stylesheets to the component.
-When a string is given separate stylesheet names can be separated with whitespace.
+When a string is given separate stylesheet names should be delimited with whitespace.

 ### flex